redmondmj/HyperVServer2019/Install/README.md

  - We'll use the Free version of HyperV which is bundled with Windows Server Core (so no gui)
  - It's availabe from the [Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2019)

- ## Create Server VM
+ ## Create Guest Server VM
  - Launch HyperV Manager and use the "Create New Virtual Machine" wizard to create a VM
- - Choose a descriptive name like "HyperV Server - Child"
+ - Choose a descriptive name like "Guest HyperV Server"
  - Make sure you choose "Generation 2" hardware
  - Assign your new server 8Gb (8000Mb) of memory and use Dynamic Allocation
  - Connect to your "Default Switch"